spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 2. @andrewrk: temporarily regressing .zir parsing/emission in order to rework it to better fit into the design
 3. @Snektron: Discuss SPIR-V architecture definitions.
 4. @max: Demo register allocation system
+5. @kubkon: Inside the linker: what is a `TextBlock` and how do we manage the free-lists?

 ## 2021-01-14